rajeshksv/Cricket-Score-Gnome-Shell-Extension/README.md

-A Gnome Shell extension for displaying cricket scores on top panel - Upgraded to Gnome Shell 3.8
+A Gnome Shell extension for displaying cricket scores on top panel - Upgraded to Gnome Shell 3.12

 How to Install this extension ?

-Mmmmmm....
-Just like any other extension :P Lemme explain anyways.

-(It works only in Gnome shell)
+Simple 3 steps.....

 1)Download the zip file from here.
 Open Gnome shell tweak tool.